 Verification means that you sign-off with Google that this is indeed your business.

 Verification methods include mail, email, phone number.
 You can also use the Search Console to verify if you already have a website.
 Verification via postcard is the most common method to verify your business.
 You will need a physical location where Google can send the verification letter to.

 Don’t confuse the verification address with the location you can add on your Google My Business dashboard.The verification address doesn’t have to match the business location.
 However, most of the time it does.

 3. Add your business name

+This is one of the most important steps on your Google My Business checklist.
 After the verification process has been finished and you’re ready to start with Google My Business it´s time to think about your business name.
 It’s essential to add your company’s name as it appears in real life.
 Don’t try to get creative and type in “Cindy’s hair salon – the best haircuts EVER.”

 That’ll get you kicked from Google My Business, meaning this has potential to get your listing suspended.
 Google usually doesn’t do that manually but the algorithm can detect suspicious activity such as keyword stuffing.

 Unfortunately, the business name is a ranking factor and if you want to take advantage of it and stay compliant with Google´s guidelines you might want to consider a business name change.
 I know, this sounds quite overblown but if Google is your primary source to get business from your local area, it´s an option you shouldn’t ignore.